Thursday, October 10, 2024

 Meanwhile, Zoe snoozed

 The turning onto the Moervaat leading to the town of Lokeren is around 6 km or 45 mins by boat from the outskirts of Ghent.
 The contrast between the bustling industry and busy shipping of the canal to Terneuzen and the sleepy Moervaart is quite a shock.
-Within a few hundred metres of the cooling tower that marks the entrance to the waterway, the factories and loading quays have disappeared and the farer is suddenly in deepest, rural Belgium.
+Within a few hundred metres of the cooling tower that marks the entrance to the waterway, the factories and loading quays of Ghent’s docklands have disappeared and the farer is suddenly in deepest, rural Belgium.

 Koos and I both agree it is one of the most beautiful waterways in the country, and maybe even in the whole region.
 It really is breathtakingly lovely, an impression emphasised by such rural scenes as these cows in the photo below sloshing around in the shallows.